bahrus/xtal-method/README.md

 Typically, if we are talking about a list, the data won't change that much.
 The whole point of fancy renderers is they outperform setting innerHTML directly, as they can efficiently update only those parts that change.
 So here I suspect one would want to switch to the more traditional approach, and retrieve JSON.

 To help manage this complex song and dance, xtal-method will expose to its peers whether the content displayed is the original content or not.
-This will allow other elemnts to know whether to retrieve HTML vs JSON should they agree that this analysis makes sense.
+This will allow other elements to know whether to retrieve HTML vs JSON should they agree that this analysis makes sense.

 That markup could look as follows: